BLACK CENTERED. QUEER SEEDED. NEURO-EXPANSIVE.

 OUR STEWARDSHIP TEAM

-Tatiana Woods (she/her) Client Care Administrative Lead
+Lovie Woods (she/her) Client Care Administrative Lead

-Tatiana is a social work student at an HBCU women's college and a daughter of the collective.
+Lovie is a social work student at an HBCU women's college and a daughter of the collective.
 She brings warmth, community, and deep attention to detail to every client interaction.
-A baker, retail manager, and former production lead at Bright Black Candles, Tati has always known how to hold people with care.
+A baker, retail manager, and former production lead at Bright Black Candles, Lovie has always known how to hold people with care.
 North Carolina's trees, rivers, and mountains have been an important part of her own healing.
 She knows what it means to find restoration in the land.

 Diasporic soul place: Belize

-Kayla Woods (she/her) Client Care Administrative Assistant
+Kayla Niesy Woods (she/her) Client Care Administrative Assistant

 Kayla is an education student at an HBCU women's college and a daughter of the collective.
 Responsible, caring, and deeply ambitious, she has been a mini-teacher's assistant since she was just four years old.
 Kayla comes to this work with a heart for social justice and the belief that safe, compassionate learning can help us build a better world for our descendants.